Migrant with gunshot wound evacuated from Open Arms rescue ship

-ON BOARD THE OPEN ARMS, OFF SICILY (Reuters) - A man from Niger who was shot in the foot while in Libya was among a group of 11 migrants evacuated from the Open Arms rescue vessel by the Italian Coast Guard on Sunday.
+ON BOARD THE OPEN ARMS, OFF SICILY, Nov 24 (Reuters) - A man from Niger who was shot in the foot while in Libya was among a group of 11 migrants evacuated from the Open Arms rescue vessel by the Italian Coast Guard on Sunday.

 Mamoudou Doulla, 38, stepped gingerly around the deck of the Open Arms while waiting to be taken ashore after medics from the charity dressed his wound and wrapped his foot in plastic to protect it from the water.